pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 ### Extended SPO file copy command

-In this release we also improved the `spo file copy` command with two new options.
-One of them is definetly worth checking as it allows to clear the author and created date.
+In this release, we also improved the `spo file copy` command with two new options.
+One of them is definitely worth checking as it allows to clear the author and created date.
 Check out the [related issue](https://github.com/pnp/cli-microsoft365/issues/5340) to find out more.

 ### New contributing guidance